sanjaybh/aircode_api_shopping/docs/en/src/getting-started/index.md

 # Quick Start {#intro}

-This is a 5-minute onboarding tutorial for developers who are new to AirCode.
-Through this tutorial, you will learn:
+This 5-minute tutorial helps new developers get started with AirCode.
+By following these steps, you'll learn how to:

-1. Create an AirCode application, develop and debug cloud functions online
+1. Create an AirCode app, and develop and debug cloud functions online.
-2. Deploy a Hello World online API, which can be invoked directly through HTTP
+2. Deploy a Hello World API online, and invoke it using HTTP.

-We have provided an example that you can run directly.
-Click **Run**, and you will see the result of the function in below example.
+To run an example, click **Run** below.

 <script setup>
 import { useData } from 'vitepress';